angaar96/js-calculator/README.md

 ## Instructions

-Use as you would a regular calculator.
+Use as you would use a regular calculator.

 If you want to use negative numbers, press the "+/-" button before the number you want to be negative.